Introduction

 Mindful spending means being intentional with every purchase.

-- Create a budget that prioritizes needs over wants.
+- Create a budget, giving priority to needs ahead of wants.

 7. Negotiate with Creditors

-Mindful Tip: Prepare a script and stay calm during negotiations.
+Mindful Tip: Practice a script and remain calm in your negotiations.

 8. Avoid Taking on New Debt

-- Use cash or debit cards instead of credit.
+- Use cash or debit cards more frequently, rather than credit.

-- Set a limit for discretionary spending each month.
+- Set a limit on discretionary spending on each month’s budget.

 9. Educate Yourself About Personal Finance